oxedions/banquise/README.md

 To deploy a compute, simply ask the node to boot on PXE, and once OS is installed, set node to boot on local disk (or you can play with file /var/lib/tftpboot/pxelinux.cfg/default on master, by switching default action).

 Once the node has booted, it should automatically try to register on salt-master.
-From saltmaster, use salt-key to display informations, and salt-key -a to accepte a new key or salt-key -d to delete one (if you want to update a key, delete it, then ssh on the node and restart salt-minion, the new key should be on saltmaster now).
+From saltmaster, use salt-key to display informations, and salt-key -a to accept a new key or salt-key -d to delete one (if you want to update a key, delete it, then ssh on the node and restart salt-minion, the new key should be on saltmaster now).

-Computes do not need to be bootstraped as salt-minion is automatically deploy and enabled during kikstart process.
+Computes do not need to be bootstraped as salt-minion is automatically deploy and enabled during kickstart process.
 Master public key is also installed.

                  +------------+
                  |            |